chaninder/Snipp/README.md

 ### Alternatives to GPT-3

-In case you don't want to pay for OpenAI tokens, I've included an alternative free summarization method using the HuggingFace BART model.
-While testing it out, I realized GPT-3 does a better job of putting content into a concise, readable format, but BART also works great!
+In case you don't want to pay for OpenAI tokens, I've included an alternative free summarization method that uses the HuggingFace BART model (look in messaging_options.py).
+Note that GPT-3 does a better job of putting content into a concise, readable format.
+However, BART also works great!

 ### Challenges

 1. Paywalls

-Some article are inaccessible while scraping because they are blocked by a paywall.
+Some articles are inaccessible while scraping because they are blocked by a paywall.
 In order to work around this, I implemented a parsing check in my code to detect paywalls and other inaccessible articles.
 If a paywall is found, we simply continue scraping the next article.

 2. Determining relevant news/headlines

-Some articles I came across had headlines that were too specific.
+Some articles I came across contained headlines that were too specific.
 For example, when my input topic was "Doordash", I got articles with headlines such as "DoorDash Driver Confronts Customer At Ring Camera Because Of Their $8 Tip".
 This isn't what I'm interested in, however.
-I want to know updates about DoorDash in terms of business - something more broad and general in scope.
+I want updates about DoorDash in terms of business - something more broad and general in scope.
 The solution here was to ask GPT-3 to do exactly this.
-Other models didn't end up performing as well on this task.
+Other models didn't end up performing as well on this specific task.

 ### A Sample Snipp

-I am personally interested in the rapid grocery delivery industry, so here is the Snipp my program generated.
+I am personally interested in the rapid grocery delivery industry, so here is the Snipp my program generated when I gave it this topic.

 ![Screenshot 2023-02-06 at 10 25 36 PM](https://user-images.githubusercontent.com/110851085/217165306-56e5aef8-f166-4cc3-98f9-3dd38e27afff.jpeg)